 This can be broken down as:

-•Reading — 20 minutes — we set two lots of reading home learning: reading to/with an adult and ReadTheory.
+- Reading — 20 minutes — reading to/with an adult.
 When reading with a child, please try to ask questions about the book (the author, illustrator, story, characters, setting etc.).
-There is also the ReadTheory website which helps to support the progression of reading skills.
+Once you have heard your child read, please sign their reading records.

 In addition, the tabs on the side of this page give information about practising spelling at home as well as learning key number facts.
 It is very important that your child practises both of these key areas as often as possible.